apocalyptech/advmap/README.md

 - *2026-05-08*
   - Converted to PyQt6 (from PyQt5).
 Only very cursory testing has been done so far, though the obvious crashes should be dealt with.
+- *before then...*
+  - Who can say?
+This was originally pygtk+ but I grew to despise gtk+, so it was ported to PyQt5 at some point.
+And of course you can sort of follow the general order-of-features-added via the savefile format reference above.
+For details you'll have to start looking at git commits, though!